A Marriage Below Zero

 A Marriage Below Zero is a novel by Alan Dale.
 Published in 1889, it has been described as the first English-language novel portraying a romantic relationship between two men.
-It is a melodrama told from the point of view of a young woman whose marriage is threatened when her husband engages in an affair with another man.
+It is a melodrama told from the point of view of a young woman who realises her new husband has been in a long-standing affair with another man.

 Plot

 The book is told from the point of view of Elsie Bouverie, a pretty, frivolous English girl who falls in love with handsome, quiet Arthur Ravener.
 They marry, and Elsie gradually comes to realise that she has competition for Arthur's affection in the form of Captain Dillington, Arthur's male lover.
 Elsie engages a private detective who provides her with an address in Notting Hill; she goes there to find Dillington and Arthur together.
 Elsie and Arthur leave London for New York City.
 While there they attend a service given by a clergyman who preaches against sodomy.
 This affects Arthur to such an extent that he leaves Elsie.
 Some years later, Elsie travels to Paris where she believes Arthur and Dillington have become involved in a homosexual scandal.
 She goes to the hotel where she believes Arthur is staying, only to find him dead in his room.